Edwina Currie: Media

 From the time she lost her seat in 1997, Currie has maintained a presence in the media.
 From 1998 to 2003, she hosted a late evening talk show on BBC Radio 5 Live, Late Night Currie.
 In 2002, she moved to HTV, presenting the television programme Currie Night until 2003.
 Since then, she has appeared in a string of reality television programmes, such as Wife Swap in which she and her second husband John swapped places with John McCririck and his wife, Jenny.
 Currie appeared on a charity edition of the television quiz show Who Wants to Be a Millionaire? on 17 September 2005, partnering Conservative speech-writer and lobbyist Derek Laud.
-She has also appeared in the reality cooking show Hell's Kitchen with celebrity chef Gordon Ramsay, and Celebrity Stars in Their Eyes, both in 2006.
+She has also appeared in the reality cooking show Hell's Kitchen with celebrity chef Gordon Ramsay in 2004, and Celebrity Stars in Their Eyes in 2006.